By dentist Dr. Richard Mitchell

 You may be worried about Coronavirus symptoms, and the worldwide covid-19 epidemic.
 But what exactly ARE the symptoms of Coronavirus infection, and is it safe to visit the dentist at the moment?
 What extra precautions might your dentist be taking in his office to avoid infecting you, and ALSO to avoid being infected BY you?

-I am working in Spain, and as of March 16 2020, the government has declared a state of emergency and the country is in lockdown.
-I have received several emails from the health department about how to proceed during this period, and the information here is based on advice issued by the Ministry of Health in Spain, and the World Health Organization.
+I am working in Spain, and as of March 16 2020, the government has declared a state of emergency and the country is in lockdown, currently until June 7.
+I am receiving several emails a week from the health department about how to proceed during this period, and the information here is based on advice issued by the Ministry of Health in Spain, and the World Health Organization.